 There’s plenty of touristy stuff to do in Sydney, and I’m sure anyone who has visited the city will give you a list of must do activities, but I’m going to give you some ideas that are slightly off the beaten path.
-Robert and I lived in Sydney for 2 years, so we know all the best things to do from both a tourist and local’s perspective.
+Rob and I lived in Sydney for 2 years, so we know all the best things to do from both a tourist and local’s perspective.

 If you’re heading to Australia’s most iconic city anytime soon, here are my 10 must do activities in Sydney!

 The Sydney Harbour Bridge is the most prominent attraction in Sydney and is the main focal point for the New Year’s Eve fireworks display.
 If you have some cash to do touristy stuff, then do the Bridgeclimb.
 The guided climb takes you all the way to the summit of the Harbour Bridge for awesome views.
 Even though it’s pretty expensive, you won’t regret doing it (though you might have to push through any fear of heights!).